cs231n/cs231n.github.io/classification.md

 Note that I included the `np.sqrt` call above, but in a practical nearest neighbor application we could leave out the square root operation because square root is a *monotonic function*.
 That is, it scales the absolute sizes of the distances but it preserves the ordering, so the nearest neighbors with or without it are identical.
 If you ran the Nearest Neighbor classifier on CIFAR-10 with this distance, you would obtain **35.4%** accuracy (slightly lower than our L1 distance result).

 **L1 vs. L2.** It is interesting to consider differences between the two metrics.
 In particular, the L2 distance is much more unforgiving than the L1 distance when it comes to differences between two vectors.
-That is, the L2 distance prefers many medium disagreements to one big one.<br>
-*Protip: L1 and L2 distances (or equivalently the L1/L2 norms of the differences between a pair of images) are the most commonly used special cases of a [p-norm](http://planetmath.org/vectorpnorm).*
+That is, the L2 distance prefers many medium disagreements to one big one.
+L1 and L2 distances (or equivalently the L1/L2 norms of the differences between a pair of images) are the most commonly used special cases of a [p-norm](http://planetmath.org/vectorpnorm).

 <a name='knn'></a>
 ### k - Nearest Neighbor Classifier